A Brief History of IGAKU-SHOIN

-In 1881 the late Torasaku Kanehara, great-grandfather of our current president, Yu Kanehara, started importing medical books, having no knowledge of foreign language.
+In 1881 the late Torasaku Kanehara, great-grandfather of our current president, Shun Kanehara, started importing medical books, having no knowledge of foreign language.
 His first business was with German publishers, which is recognised as one of the first in the book importing business in Japan after the long seclusion under the Tokugawa dynasty.

 Judging from the vast demands for imported medical books, he decided to publish medical books and journals by his own hand.
 Getting much help from Japanese medical doctors, who were his customers, he succeeded in publishing his first book under the imprint of "KANEHARA SHOTEN" in 1882.

 According to the rapid progress of medical sciences in Japan, by the end of 19th century, his business grew into the largest company in publishing and importing medical publications.
 In 1944, just before the end of the World War II, Kanehara Shoten was divided into two companies by the order of the government: Kanehara Publishing Company and IGAKU-SHOIN Ltd.

 Just after the war, then president Ichiro Kanehara, Shun's grandfather, resumed the importing business encountering the accumulated needs of medical researchers during the war.
 In only a few years IGAKU-SHOIN was the most well-known importer to the Japanese medical world.
 In addition to the importing business, he began to publish reprinted editions of many famous textbooks in the world in the 1960s and 1970s.
 This made IGAKU-SHOIN's name popular among students, who are now leading medical science in Japan.